 In response to the UCCS transition to remote learning, UCCS OIT has made a select number of open lab computers available for remote access.
 These computers will provide access to all Windows PC Software for IT LAB Images.
 Access to this resource will require an active VPN connection for the duration of the remote session.

 In an effort to reduce VPN traffic, it is requested that you do not use this service unless you need access to software only available on open lab computers.
-For access to UCCS webpages, Canvas, Microsoft Office programs, Matlab, and SPSS remote access is not required.
+For access to UCCS webpages, Canvas, Microsoft Office programs, and Matlab remote access is not required.

 The following requirements are necessary for remote access to open lab computers.